satomm1/mattbot_record/readme.md

 amixer -c APE cset name="ADMAIF2 Mux" I2S2 arecord -D hw:APE,1 -r 16000 -c 2 -f S32_LE output.wav
 ```
-It may be necessary to run `python3 ./scripts/channels.py` to determine which audio device to use for the above example.
+Note, you will need to run the `amixer` command regardless before I2S audio will be read by the Jetson.
+It may also be necessary to run `python3 ./scripts/channels.py` to determine which audio device to use for the above example.
 If you find you need to change from `hw:APE,1` to something else, you will need to modify the other python files as well.

 To use the I2S on the Nvidia Jetson with Python, you need to make sure you have installed the following packages:
 ```